douglascraigschmidt/LiveLessons/Reactor/ex5/README.md

 # Getting Started

-This example shows how to use the Spring WebFlux framework together with Project Reactor to implement a flight booking app that asynchronously communicates with a FlightPrice microservice in one process and an ExchangeRate microservice in another process and then displays the results in this program after both microservices have completed their asynchronous computations.
+This example shows how to use the Spring WebFlux framework together with Project Reactor to implement an airline reservation app synchronously and asynchronously communicates with various microservices that find the best price for flight legs and convert from US dollars into other currencies.
 The following are the steps required to build and run this WebFlux project.

 1. Change directory to the Reactor/ex5 folder and run the following command from the shell: